GoldandBlack - Former Boilermaker Raheem Mostert carries 49ers to Super Bowl

 The San Francisco 49ers are off to the Super Bowl, to face the Kansas City Chiefs, in large part due to an NFC title game performance for the ages by former Boilermaker Raheem Mostert.

-Mostert ran for 220 yards on 29 carries and scored touchdowns of 36, nine, 18 and 22 yards as San Francisco beat the Green Bay Packers 37-20
+Mostert ran for 220 yards on 29 carries and scored touchdowns of 36, nine, 18 and 22 yards as San Francisco beat the Green Bay Packers 37-20.
+It was the first time in NFL playoff history that a running back had 200 yards rushing and four TDs in a game.

 It was only the eighth time In NFL history that a player exceeded 200 rushing yards in a playoff game.

-The 27-year-old Mostert is in his fourth year with the 49ers, his fifth NFL team.
+The 27-year-old Mostert is in his fourth year with the 49ers, his seventh NFL team.

 This has been his breakout season.
 He entered play Sunday with more than 770 rushing yards and eight touchdowns through 16 games, in addition to 180 receiving yards and two additional scores on 18 catches.